B8-WealthCode StockMarketDip

 - That perspective changes everything.Because if someone needs money next month, market volatility becomes dangerous.

-- But if someone is investing for retirement decades away?Temporary crashes become much less important.
+- But if someone is investing for retirement decades away, temporary crashes become much less important.Marcus also started avoiding financial media during extreme downturns.

-- News channels profit from fear and drama.“Markets stable today” doesn’t get attention.“Financial disaster unfolding” does.
+- Because panic spreads fast.News channels profit from fear and drama.Market stable today doesn't get attention.Financial disaster unfolding does.

-- Marcus realized constant fear-based headlines push people into emotional decisions that damage long-term wealth.
+- Marcus realized constant fear based headlines push people into emotional decisions that damage long term wealth.

-- So instead of reacting emotionally, he created simple rules.Keep investing automatically.
+- So instead of reacting emotionally, he created simple rules.Keep investing automatically.Avoid panic selling.Buy consistently.Focus long term.Simple.

-- Avoid panic selling.Buy consistently.Focus long term.Simple.And honestly, that simplicity became powerful.Then Marcus discovered another thing most people completely miss.
+- And honestly, that simplicity became powerful.Then Marcus discovered another thing most people completely miss.

-- The stock market has historically spent most of its time reaching new highs.Think about that.Even after wars.Recessions.Inflation.Political chaos.Financial crises.
+- The stock market has historically spent most of its time reaching new highs.Think about that.Even after wars.Recessions.Inflation.

-- He started seeing them as normal parts of long-term investing.Like storms during a long flight.Uncomfortable temporarily.But not necessarily catastrophic.
+- Instead of seeing dips as proof the system was broken, he started seeing them as normal parts of long term investing.Like storms during a long flight.

-- That’s why Marcus says younger investors especially should stop fearing market dips so much.Because if you’re still buying consistently for decades ahead…
+- Uncomfortable temporarily, but not necessarily catastrophic.That's why Marcus says younger investors especially should stop fearing market dips so much.

-- You actually benefit from lower prices early in the journey.That’s the irony.People close to retirement often fear crashes because they need the money soon.
+- People close to retirement often fear crashes because they need the money soon.

-- But younger investors with long time horizons should often view downturns as opportunities instead.More shares today can become enormous growth later.
+- But younger investors with long time horizons should often view downturns as opportunities instead.

-- That’s how compounding works.Small decisions repeated consistently over long periods create massive differences eventually.
+- More shares today can become enormous growth later.That's how compounding works.Small decisions repeated consistently over long periods create massive differences eventually.

 - Marcus says most investing success is not about intelligence.It's about emotional control.